 - An explanation of solutions to the problem, with specific examples in the field and legislative successes.

 - A call to action telling attendees how they can become more involved, and always offer them an action to take at the end of the meeting.If you have time, ask them to write letters during the presentation that you can collect and fax to Congress.
 Make copies of our latest monthly action sheets to take to the presentation.
 If there is not time, hand out the action sheets and urge attendees to take action on their own.

-- Time at the end to distribute sign-up sheets for the RESULTS Action Network and have people fill them out.
+- Time at the end to distribute a sign-up sheet.
 This will allow people to receive e-mail updates and alerts from RESULTS, as well as let you know if they are interested in learning more about your local group.
-You can download a Word version of the sheet here.

 - Notice of when your next local RESULTS group meeting is.

 Practice your presentation to see that you are keeping it within your allotted time.
 Ask your group to listen to your presentation and offer feedback.

 - Show up at least 15 minutes early to set up the room the way you want it.